hashgraph/did-method/did-method-specification.md

 did:hedera:mainnet:7Prd74ry1Uct87nZqL3ny7aR7Cg46JamVbJgk8azVgUm;hedera:mainnet:fid=0.0.123
 ```

-The method specific identifier `hedera-specific-idstring` is composed of a Hedera network identifier with a `:` separator followed by a `hedera-base58-key` identifier which is a base58-encoded SHA-256 hash of a DID root public key (see details below).
+The method specific identifier `hedera-specific-idstring` is composed of a Hedera network identifier with a `:` separator followed by a `hedera-base58-key` identifier which is a base58-encoded SHA-256 hash of a DID root public key and then method specific parameters `fid` and optionally `tid` (see details below).

 Hedera DIDs are not required to be registered on the ledger and may be used as unregistered pseudonymous pairwise identifiers.
 However, these identifiers may also be registered on the ledger within a specific appnet and be publicly resolvable or with access restriction defined by appnet owners.